GabCas28/Image-Repository/doc/Docker.md

 ## About the custom base image

 This custom base image contains only node and mocha so it can be reused in other projects.
-It is not as secure as an Alpine distribution, yet it is more flexible with file permissions.
+The rest of the modules are installed inside the project's test container.

 The base image is built automatically from an [specific project found here](https://github.com/GabCas28/ubuntu-node-mocha).